ifremer-bioinformatics/samba/docs/usage.md

 ### `--taxa_nb`

-Number of taxa to be displayed in barplots.
+Number of top taxa to be displayed in barplots.

 ### `--alpha_div_group`